What Are The Best Wingspan Strategies?

 Due to its potential to score several points per activation, even without bird powers, the Grasslands end up being a highly influential habitat.
 Most strategies can manage to scrape together some food and some cards, but it is noticeably more difficult to acquire eggs outside of the Grasslands.

-The Wetlands has a leg up on the Forest in this regard due to Tuck/Lay birds.
+The Wetlands have a leg up on the Forest in this regard due to Tuck/Lay birds.
 This is probably why people tend to spend more time talking about Pileated Woodpecker (CS) and not Red-Winged Black Bird (CS) by comparison; laying eggs in the Forest tends to be a bigger deal.
 Eggs themselves are inherently valuable (one point each).

-Food is only as good as your cards in hand and your cards in hand are only as good as the food in your supply.
+Food is only as good as your cards in hand, and your cards in hand are only as good as the food in your supply.
 Eggs are always eggs and are always worth something without requiring extra actions or powers to convert them into points.

 It’s no surprise that some people felt that egg spam strategies were a problem in the younger days of Wingspan (even if they didn’t fully understand why it was an issue; it just felt “broken” and/or “boring” to some people).
 This is also why the nerf to the Grasslands and the buff to the Forest and Wetlands were such a big deal on the Oceania Expansion mats.
 They didn’t just make it harder to generate eggs.
 They made it easier to generate food and cards as well.